annu-thapa55/AI-Based-Calanus-Detection-and-Measurement/README.md

 ```

 ## Usage
-### Running the Application
+### Starting the Application
-There are multiple ways of running the application.
+There are multiple ways of starting the application.
 #### With RUN.cmd
 1. If you have Windows, you can double-click the provided RUN.cmd file to open the application.